linux4life798/owon-hds200-capture/README.md

 ## Experiments

-Checkout the WebUSB demos/experiment [here](https://linux4life798.github.io/owon-hds200-capture/webusb/).
+* Checkout the WebUSB demos/experiment [here](https://linux4life798.github.io/owon-hds200-capture/webusb/).
+* Checkout the kernel module in [driver](driver) that allows you to interface with OWON devices via a serial interface.
+I am trying to upstream support for OWON devices into the existing usb-serial-simple driver via [this change](https://github.com/torvalds/linux/compare/master...linux4life798:linux-owon-hds200:owon-serial-simple-driver).